 Regional meetings and focus groups were held across the Commonwealth in the spring of 2014 to ask about conditions, challenges, and concerns pertaining to higher education.
 Participants included high school and college students, high school principals and counselors, college presidents and vice presidents, and business and community leaders.
 Notes from Regional Interviews and Focus Groups describes the regional meetings and gives a sampling of comments that emerged from the interviews and focus groups.

 During July 2014, more than 500 individuals responded to SCHEV’s invitation to give their views about higher education through a survey posted on this page.
 The responses assisted in guiding Council in its development of the new statewide strategic plan for higher education.
 Results from the Public Data Collection Instrument summarizes responses to the survey.

 At its September 2014 and October 2014 meetings, Council approved a framework for the statewide strategic plan for higher education in Virginia including mission, vision, four goals, and multiple strategies aligned with each of the goals.
 The new strategic plan creates a coherent vision and ongoing direction for higher education in the Commonwealth.
 The Council discussed the next steps of the statewide strategic plan for higher education at its meeting on January 12, 2015.
-The meeting agenda (as available) can be found here.
+View the agenda from the council meeting..

-The 2015 Virginia General Assembly endorsed the Statewide Strategic Plan for Higher Education with joint resolutions in both the House (click for detail) and Senate (click for detail).
+The 2015 Virginia General Assembly endorsed the Statewide Strategic Plan for Higher Education with joint resolutions in both the House and Senate.
 SCHEV’s thanks to Delegate Steve Landes and Senator Steve Martin for introducing this legislation.